This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Robot Assisted Laparoscopic Prostatectomy

 Robot-assisted laparoscopic prostatectomy (RALP) is surgery to remove your prostate gland through small incisions in your abdomen.
 RALP is done with a machine that is controlled by your surgeon.
 The machine has mechanical arms that use small tools to remove your prostate.

 The week before your surgery:

-- Tell your caregiver about any other surgeries or cancer treatments you had.
-Tell your caregiver if you have had bleeding problems.
+- Tell your healthcare provider about any other surgeries or cancer treatments you had.
+Tell your healthcare provider if you have had bleeding problems.

 - You may need a blood transfusion if you lose a large amount of blood during surgery.
 You may be able to donate your own blood before surgery.
 You may also ask a family member or friend with the same blood type to donate blood for you.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - You may need to have tests done before surgery, such as blood tests or a chest x-ray.
 Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.